Table of Contents

-- Have some of your cat’s favorite treats so they associate touch with good things.
+- Have some of your cat’s favourite treats so they associate touch with good things.

-- Check your cat for signs of relaxation and wanting to be pet.
+- Check your cat for signs of relaxation and wanting to be petted.

-- Pet your cat and reward them with a treat after each pet.
+- Pet your cat and reward them with a treat after each stroke.
 Do this every day until your cat is comfortable and doesn’t need treats for reinforcement.

 It might be a slow process, but keep at it, and don’t get frustrated if your cat isn’t learning as quickly as you’d like.
 Remember, to always be sensitive to your cat’s needs, and ask your vet for advice if needed.

-Most cats who don’t want to be picked up is because they weren’t socialized as a kitten or have had negative experiences around being held.
-Rescue cats or cats with history of abuse may be extra wary of being picked up.
+For most cats who don’t want to be picked up, it’s because they weren’t socialised as a kitten or have had negative experiences around being held.
+Rescue cats or cats with a history of abuse may be extra wary of being handled by humans.